paulmillr/noble-ed25519/README.md

 ## Security

 Noble is production-ready.
-Our goal is to have it audited by a good security expert.
+A few facts about the library:

+1. No public audits have been done yet.
+Our goal is to crowdfund the audit.
+2. It was developed in a very similar fashion to [noble-secp256k1](https://github.com/paulmillr/noble-secp256k1), which **was** audited by a third-party firm.
+3. It was fuzzed by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz), no serious issues have been found.
+You can run the fuzzer by yourself to check it.

 We're using built-in JS `BigInt`, which is "unsuitable for use in cryptography" as [per official spec](https://github.com/tc39/proposal-bigint#cryptography).
 This means that the lib is potentially vulnerable to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).
 But: